Elun395/LLM-Bais-in-Emergency/README.md

 - Use OpenAI-compatible API via environment variable `OPENAI_API_KEY`.
 - Optional: set `OPENAI_BASE_URL` for an API-compatible endpoint.
 - If neither the environment variable nor `--api-key` is supplied, run with `--mock`; otherwise the CLI raises an error to prevent silent mock outputs (e.g. `A A A`).
 Use `--mock` explicitly for offline testing.

+Configuration Files
+- `.env.example`: Template for environment variables (copy to `.env` and configure)
+- `.gitignore`: Ignores sensitive files (`.env`, output files, etc.)
+- All file paths are relative to project root, suitable for version control

 CLI Usage
 - Phase 1 (WAT + BiasScore):